featurebyte/featurebyte/docs/about/concepts/feature_discovery.md

 ### Human-in-the-loop Mode

-Feature Discovery combines multiple steps: Joins, Transforms, Aggregation and Post Aggregation Transforms.
+Feature Discovery combines multiple steps: Joins, Transforms, Subsetting, Aggregation and Post Aggregation Transforms.

 Users can choose to decompose those steps and get suggestions at the step level only.